henspace/henspace/games/21368TestOnly/startupTips.b17a0216.md

 - Resting between dungeon floors can restore some health.
 You need one meal (food and drink) for a short rest, and three meals for a long rest.
 - To use any spells you learn, you'll need to take a long rest so you can prepare them.
 - Cantrips are quick magic.
 If you learn any, you can use them straight away.
-- The little target icon at the bottom right of the map, autocentres the map on your hero.
+- The little target icon at the bottom right of the map, centres the map on your hero.
 Drag the map to disable it; click it again to enable it.

 Good luck.
 You're going to need it.